 The tradition of ang bao giving is carried out by married individuals and elders as a symbol of well-wishing and good luck to juniors and unmarried singles.

 2. Chinese New Year Ang Bao Rates are by Hierarchy

-Ang Bao is bestowed from “big to small”, “old to young”, and “senior to junior”.
-It’s also largely dependant on the relationshipo between the giver and receiver.
-Immediate family members are typically given the most generous Ang Baos, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.
+Ang baos are bestowed from “big to small”, “old to young”, and “senior to junior”.
+It’s also largely dependant on the relationship between the giver and receiver.
+Immediate family members are typically given the most generous ang baos, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.